shbagheri66/revolut-assignment/README.md

 A Java RESTful API for transfer money between accounts

 ### Run project
+enter in command line :
+mvn exec:java
+or
 Run Application.java or fat jar

 Application will start a jetty server on localhost port 8080